113ll3/Ibmclouddocscli/plugins/bx_vpn/index.md

 The instructions that follow are for working with the {{site.data.keyword.Bluemix_notm}} CLI plug-in.
 To use the plug-in with the Cloud Foundry (cf) CLI plug-in, see [VPN CLI plug-in for cf CLI](../vpn/index.html).

 The information that follows lists all commands that are supported by VPN plug-in for {{site.data.keyword.Bluemix_notm}} CLI and includes their names, options, usage, prerequisites, descriptions, and examples.
-See [Extend your Bluemix command line interface](../../index.html#cli_bluemix_ext) on how to install the vpn plug-in.
+See [Extend your IBM Cloud command line interface](../../index.html#cli_bluemix_ext) on how to install the vpn plug-in.

 **Note:** *Prerequisites* list which actions are required before using the command.
 Prerequisites might include one or more of the following actions:
 <dl>
 <dt>**Endpoint**</dt>
 <dd>An API endpoint must be set through the `ibmcloud api` before using the command.</dd>
 <dt>**Login**</dt>
-<dd>Login by using the `ibmcloud login` command is required before using this command.</dd>
+<dd>Log in by using the `ibmcloud login` command is required before using this command.</dd>
 <dt>**Target**</dt>
 <dd>The `ibmcloud target` command must be used to set an org and space before using this command.</dd>
 </dl>